-18-006.15 Food Service: When the facility provides food service, it must ensure the food is of good quality, properly prepared, and served in sufficient quantities and frequency to meet the daily nutritional needs of each client.
+19-006.17 Food Service: The facility must ensure food is of good quality, properly prepared, and served in sufficient quantities and frequency to meet the daily nutritional needs of each client.
 The facility must ensure that clients receive special diets when ordered by a licensed health care professional.
-Food must be prepared in a safe and sanitary manner.
+Foods must be prepared in a safe and sanitary manner.

-18-006.15A Menus: The facility must ensure that:
+19-006.17A Menus: The facility must ensure that:

-- Meals and snacks are appropriate to the clients needs and preferences.
-1. A sufficient variety of foods must be planned and served in adequate amounts for each client at each meal.
-Menus must be adjusted for seasonal changes-; - 2.
-Written menus are based on the Food Guide Pyramid or equivalent and modified to accommodate special diets as needed by the client -; and - 3.
-Records of menus as served are maintained for at least 14 days.
+- 1. Meals and snacks are appropriate to the clients needs and preferences.
+A sufficient variety of foods must be planned and served in adequate amounts for each client at each meal.
+Menus must be adjusted for seasonal changes. - 2.
+Written menus are based on the Food Guide Pyramid or equivalent and modified to accommodate special diets as needed by the client. - 3.
+Records of menus as served are maintained for a period not less than 14 days.